 Why Your College Student Needs to Hire a Lawyer for their Drug Possession Case

 Thousands of arrests are made throughout the state yearly for possession of controlled substances.
-Unfortunately, many people are not aware of the consequences of a first-time conviction for this offense.
-Young people, in particular college students, try to handle these cases themselves simply to avoid having their parents find out that they have been charged with a crime.
+Unfortunately, many people are not aware of the consequences of a first-time conviction for drug possession.
+Young people, in particular college students, try to handle these cases themselves.
+They want to avoid their parents finding out that they have been charged with a crime.

-Common defenses for Texas drug crimes stem from improper searches and seizures, as well as issues that arise during the chain of custody of the evidence.
-There are a number of diversion programs in most counties, both for the first-time offender and for offenders who are ready to make a substantial change in their lives.
+Common defenses for Texas drug crimes stem from improper searches and seizures.
+There are as well as issues that arise during the chain of custody of the evidence.
+There are a number of diversion programs in most counties.
+Those programs are for both first-time offenders and offenders who are ready to make a substantial change in their lives.

 Any drug or marijuana conviction in the state of Texas will lead to a driver’s license suspension of 180 days.
 That means even paying a drug paraphernalia ticket will get your license suspended.
-You must take a state-certified drug offender program which is a 15 hour in-person class, to get your license reinstated after it has been suspended.
+You must take a state-certified drug offender program, which is a 15-hour in-person class, to get your license reinstated after it has been suspended.